michalandrzejczak/eloquentJavascript_exercises/readme.txt

 Every chapter has its own *.html file.
 Chapters contains of several exercises.

+Last 2 chapters about Node.js are contained in folders: node.js and skillsharing

 Content of tasks can be found @ http://eloquentjavascript.net/